 Grading will be based on the successful completion of knowledge checks and assessments provided at the end of each module.
 Upon finishing all parts of the module, students will receive a certificate of completion.
-If proof of completion for a specific section is required, learners may be asked to take a screenshot of the screen, as each part's completion is indicated.
-This ensures transparency and verifiability of progress.

 4. Textbooks and Reading Materials

 The "References and Further Reading" lesson provides most references and readings.
 They comprise scientific articles, sections of books, websites, and videos.
 Clicking on any link will open a new window to download or visualise the additional material.
 Several links to further resources can also be found in the module contents to better guide the reader.